Cardiac Glycosides (Digoxin)

 Pharmacokinetics and toxicity

-The long half-life of digitalis compounds necessitates special considerations when dosing.
-With a half-life of 40 hours, digoxin would require several days of constant dosing to reach steady-state, therapeutic plasma levels (digitoxin with a half-life of 160 hours, would require almost a month!).
-Therefore, when initiating treatment, a special dosing regimen involving "loading doses" is used to rapidly increase digoxin plasma levels.
-This process is termed "digitalization."
-For digoxin, the therapeutic plasma concentration range is 0.5–1.5 ng/ml.
-It is very important that therapeutic plasma levels are not exceeded because digitalis compounds have a relatively narrow therapeutic safety window.
-Plasma concentrations above 2.0 ng/ml can lead to digitalis toxicity, which is manifested as arrhythmias, some of which may be life-threatening.
+The therapeutic plasma concentration range for digoxin is 0.5–1.5 ng/ml.
+It is important that therapeutic plasma levels are not exceeded because digitalis compounds have a narrow therapeutic safety window, meaning that small increases in plasma concentration within the upper therapeutic range and above can have significant adverse side effects.
+Plasma concentrations above 2.0 ng/ml can lead to digitalis toxicity, which is frequently manifested as arrhythmias, some of which may be life-threatening.
 If toxicity occurs with digoxin, it may take several days for the plasma concentrations to fall to safe levels because of the long half-life.
 There is available for digoxin toxicity an immune Fab (Digibind) that can be used to rapidly reduce plasma digoxin levels.
 Potassium supplementation can also reverse the toxic effects of digoxin if the toxicity is related to hypokalemia (see below).

-Many commonly used drugs interact with digitalis compounds.
+Many commonly used drugs interact with digoxin.
 The Class IA antiarrhythmic, quinidine, competes with digoxin for binding sites and depresses renal clearance of digoxin.
 These effects increase digoxin levels and can produce toxicity.
-Similar interactions occur with calcium-channel blockers and nonsteroidal anti-inflammatory drugs.
-Other drugs that interact with digitalis compounds are amiodarone (Class III antiarrhythmic) and beta-blockers.
+Similar interactions occur with calcium-channel blockers and non-steroidal anti-inflammatory drugs.
+Other drugs that interact with digoxin are amiodarone (Class III antiarrhythmic) and beta-blockers.
 Diuretics can indirectly interact with digoxin because of their potential for decreasing plasma potassium levels (i.e., producing hypokalemia).
-Hypokalemia results in increased digoxin binding to the Na+/K+-ATPase (possibly through increased phosphorylation of the enzyme) and thereby enhances digoxin's therapeutic and toxic effects.
-Hypercalcemia enhances digitalis-induced increases in intracellular calcium, which can lead to calcium overload and increased susceptibility to digitalis-induced arrhythmias.
-Hypomagnesemia also sensitizes the heart to digitalis-induced arrhythmias.
+Hypokalemia results in increased digoxin binding to the Na+/K+-ATPase and thereby enhances digoxin's therapeutic and toxic effects.
+Hypercalcemia enhances digitalis-induced increases in intracellular calcium, which can lead to calcium overload and increased susceptibility to digoxin-induced arrhythmias.
+Hypomagnesemia also sensitizes the heart to digoxin-induced arrhythmias.

-Digitalis compounds have historically been used in the treatment of chronic heart failure owing to their cardiotonic effect.
-Although newer and more efficacious treatments for heart failure are available, digitalis compounds are still widely used.
-Clinical studies in heart failure patients have shown that digoxin, when used in conjunction with diuretics and vasodilators, improves cardiac output and ejection fraction, and reduces filling pressures and pulmonary capillary wedge pressure (this reduces pulmonary congestion and edema); heart rate changes very little.
+Digoxin has historically been used in the treatment of chronic heart failure because of its cardiotonic effect.
+Although newer and more efficacious treatments for heart failure are available, digoxin is still used.
+Clinical studies in heart failure patients with reduced ejection fraction (HFrEF) have shown that digoxin, when used with diuretics and vasodilators, improves cardiac output and ejection fraction.
+It also reduces filling pressures and pulmonary capillary wedge pressures (this reduces pulmonary congestion and edema); heart rate changes little.
 These effects are to be expected for a drug that increases inotropy.
 Although the direct effect of digoxin on blood vessels is vasoconstriction, when given to patients in heart failure, the systemic vascular resistance falls.
-This most likely results from the improvement in cardiac output, which leads to withdrawal of compensatory vasoconstrictor mechanisms (e.g., sympathetic adrenergic activity and angiotensin II influences).
-Digitalis compounds have a small direct diuretic effect on the kidneys, which is beneficial in heart failure patients.
+This likely results from the improvement in cardiac output, which leads to withdrawal of compensatory vasoconstrictor mechanisms (e.g., sympathetic adrenergic activity and angiotensin II influences).

 Atrial fibrillation and flutter

 Atrial fibrillation and flutter lead to a rapid ventricular rate that can impair ventricular filling (due to decreased filling time) and reduce cardiac output.
 Furthermore, chronic ventricular tachycardia can lead to heart failure.
-Digitalis compounds, such as digoxin, are useful for reducing ventricular rate when it is being driven by a high atrial rate.
+Digoxin, although not a first-line drug for rate control, can be used to reduce ventricular rate when a high atrial rate or atrial fibrillation is driving it.
 The mechanism of this beneficial effect of digoxin is its ability to activate vagal efferent nerves to the heart (parasympathomimetic effect).
-Vagal activation can reduce the conduction of electrical impulses within the atrioventricular node to the point where some of the impulses will be blocked.
-When this occurs, fewer impulses reach the ventricles and ventricular rate falls.
+Vagal activation can reduce the conduction of electrical impulses within the atrioventricular node to the point where some impulses will be blocked.
+When this occurs, fewer impulses reach the ventricles and the ventricular rate falls.
 Digoxin also increases the effective refractory period within the atrioventricular node.

-The major side effect of digitalis compounds is cardiac arrhythmia, especially atrial tachycardias and atrioventricular block.
-Digitalis compounds are contraindicated in patients who are hypokalemic, or who have atrioventricular block or Wolff-Parkinson-White (WPW) syndrome.
+The major side effect of digoxin is cardiac arrhythmia, especially atrial tachycardias and atrioventricular block.
+Digoxin is contraindicated in patients who are hypokalemic, or who have atrioventricular block or Wolff-Parkinson-White (WPW) syndrome.
 Impaired renal function leads to enhanced plasma levels of digoxin because digoxin is eliminated by the kidneys.
-Lean, elderly patients are more susceptible to digitalis toxicity because they often have reduced renal function, and their reduced muscle mass increases plasma digoxin levels at a given dose because muscle Na+/K+-ATPase acts as a large binding reservoir for digitalis.
-A 2012 analysis of the AFFIRM trial determined that digoxin significantly increased all-cause mortality in patients with atrial fibrillation.
+Lean, elderly patients are more susceptible to digoxin toxicity because they often have reduced renal function.
+This, along with their reduced muscle mass, increases plasma digoxin levels at a given dose because muscle Na+/K+-ATPase acts as a large binding reservoir for digoxin.
+A 2018 analysis of the AFFIRM trial determined that digoxin significantly increased all-cause mortality in patients with atrial fibrillation.
 This calls into question the practice of using digoxin for lowering ventricular rate in patients with atrial fibrillation.